cb372/cats-retry/modules/docs/src/main/mdoc/docs/combinators.md

 - a handler that decides whether the operation was successful, and does any necessary logging

-The return value is either:
+The return value is one of:
-- the value returned by the final attempt, which might be either a success or a failure, or
+- the successful value returned by the final attempt, wrapped in a `Right(...)` to indicate success
+- the failed value returned by the final attempt before giving up, wrapped in a `Left(...)` to indicate failure
-- an error raised in `F`, if either the action or the value handler raised an error.
+- an error raised in `F`, if either the action or the value handler raised an error

 For example, let's keep rolling a die until we get a six, using `IO`.